 When it comes to your husky’s health, diet is the most important factor; followed very closely by his exercise routine.

-In theory, unless your husky has an on-going health issue, is reaching old age or suffers from a deficiency, he should be receiving all the nutrients, vitamins and minerals that he needs, directly from his food.
-Making supplements unnecessary.
+In theory, unless your husky has an ongoing health issue, is reaching old age, or suffers from a deficiency, he should receive all the nutrients, vitamins, and minerals that he needs directly from his food—making supplements unnecessary.